vercel/next.js/docs/basic-features/data-fetching.md

 - Static Generation
 - Server-side rendering

-You can learn more about the differences in the [concepts section](/docs/concepts/pages.md#pre-rendering).
+You can learn more about the differences in the [pages section](/docs/basic-features/pages.md#pre-rendering).

 These rendering modes are tightly coupled to the way that you do data fetching.